Best Of

 4. Phasmophobia

 This is the best step up if your group wants more depth.
 The voice features are strong, but the bigger win here is that communication becomes part of a deeper investigation loop.
-It takes more effort to learn, but it pays off over time.
+It takes more effort to learn, but it pays off over time, which is why it still earns a high spot on any serious mechanics-first list.
+If you want more games in this branch, continue with games like Phasmophobia.

 Best for: players who want a longer-term co-op horror game.